-There’s a lovely video out of Lady Gaga in Brussels, Belgium yesterday (see bottom of page) at a press conference for the release of ‘Cheek to Cheek‘, her collaborative album with Tony Bennett.
+There is a lovely video of Lady Gaga in Brussels, Belgium yesterday (see bottom of page) at a press conference for the release of ‘Cheek to Cheek‘, her collaborative album with Tony Bennett.

-And I wanted to be able to watch it in the usual detached way I always watch Lady Gaga, someone I’ve never been that enamoured of.
+And I wanted to be able to watch it in the usual detached way I always watch Lady Gaga.
+Someone whom I have never been that enamoured of.

-And it’s all because of a video.
+And it is all because of a video.

-That came later at around 6:10 on the video, when the interviewer, now alone in a room with just Lady Gaga, makes the statement “You were quoted as saying last year people think I’m finished.
+That came later at around 6:10 on the video, when the interviewer, now alone in a room with just Lady Gaga, makes the statement “You were quoted as saying last year “People think I’m finished”.
 Did you feel that people thought you were finished?”

 And now.
 Now I love her.

-And that is how Lady Gaga always was to me — too locked away to ever be of any interest.
-But, if a chink in that armour appears and I can see what it’s covering, well me…….I’m yours for life.
+And that is how Lady Gaga has always appeared to me — too locked away to ever be of any interest.
+But, if a chink in that armour appears and I can see what used to be covered, well me…….I am yours for life.

 Which means I now have to spend my time listening to all that Lady Gaga music I never bothered with before.
 Because, now I know she is human.

 I know what to look for in her eyes and in her body language and, through her music, and so now I will get to know how she feels.